 Learn and Practice:

-- Mindful and somatic tools for nervous system (co)regulation
+- Mindful, somatic and shamanic tools for nervous system (co)regulation

 - Ecological wisdom rooted in permaculture, deep ecology & rewilding